-Snow has been a no-show for some traditionally wintry US cities
+Snow has been a no-show for some traditionally wintry cities

 Instead, the landscape offers brown grass, muddy backyards and spring flowers blooming early.

-“When I retired, I thought winter would be my joyful time because I will be able to ski when I want, be outdoors .... enjoy everything having to do with winter,” Leah Ofsevit’s mother, Nancy Mazonson.
-“It’s not beautiful outside ...
+“When I retired, I thought winter would be my joyful time because I will be able to ski when I want, be outdoors ... enjoy everything having to do with winter,” said Leah Ofsevit’s mother, Nancy Mazonson.
+“It’s not beautiful outside. ...
 It’s not mysterious.
 It’s just the same old same old without the magic of snow.”

 Caroline Nagy moved from New York City to Troy in upstate New York with her husband in hopes of catching colder and snowier winters.
 It hasn’t turned out as she expected.
 “A warm month is one thing,” says Nagy, “but a warm winter is scary.”